hoboroots/masked_face_classification/README.md

 Even though the accuracy was a bit lower, and loss was higher than baseline model.
 The result from our manually collected Test Images is better.

+You can download our Test Images [here](https://drive.google.com/file/d/1Na4YrEI1W-F75qIsz-6QhKehATeH-POz/) (or [centered ver.](https://drive.google.com/file/d/1sQoxVUmCXWbIfZQT-lkCVNqMIDJH69Dr/))

 ## Deployment
 This model is a web-based and deployed in [Github Pages](https://hoboroots.github.io/masked_face_classification).

 ## Reproduction

-These instructions will get you a copy of the project up and running on your local machine for development, testing, and deployement purposes.
+These instructions will get you a copy of the project up and running on your local machine for development, testing, and deployment purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+The things you need to install and how to install them

 ```
 git clone url_of_this_repo